awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

 The Ruby platform doesn't define any additional namespaces\.
 Instead, it defines environment properties for common Rails and Rack options\.
-The following configuration file sets each of the platform defined environment properties, sets an additional environment property named `LOGGING`\.
+The following configuration file sets each of the platform defined environment properties, and sets an additional environment property named `LOGGING`\.

 **Example \.ebextensions/ruby\-settings\.config**